Asymptotically sharp embedding of $A_\infty$ into $A_p$ for flat weights and applications to Poincar\'e-Sobolev inequalities: Introduction and Main Results

 \section{Introduction and Main Results}

 The purpose of this article is to provide new, improved quantitative estimates for the embedding of $A_\infty$ weights into $A_p$ classes.
+Throughout, by a weight we mean a locally integrable function $w$ such that $0<w(x)<\infty$ for almost every $x\in\mathbb{R}^n$.
 For $1< p<\infty$, the Muckenhoupt $A_p$ classes of weights are defined by the condition

 where the supremum is taken over all the cubes $Q$ in $\mathbb{R}^n$ with sides parallel to the coordinate axes.
 The relevance of this class of weights comes from the very well-known fact that they characterize the weighted $L^p$ boundedness of maximal and singular operators like the Hardy--Littlewood maximal operator and Calder\'on--Zygmund operators.
-The limiting case of when $p=1$ defines the class $A_1$; that is, the set of weights $w$ such that
+It is worth mentioning that when deriving the $A_p$ condition above as a necessary condition for the boundedness of the H-L maximal function $M$, it is immediate to verify that any meaningful $A_p$ weight $w$ should be \emph{positive} almost everywhere and locally integrable (see, for example, classical references such as \cite{Duo01,GCRdF,GrafakosMF}).
+The limiting case $p=1$ defines the class $A_1$; that is, the set of weights $w$ such that

 At the other endpoint we have the $A_\infty$ class defined as the union of $A_p$ classes, namely $A_\infty:=\bigcup_{p\ge1} A_p.$ The membership in $A_\infty$ can also be characterized in terms of the finiteness of the so-called $A_\infty$ constant defined as